fables-tales/nemesis/spec.md

 * `new_last_name` optional: the new last name for the user.
 Note that students are not permitted to update names, so this value will be ignored if the authenticated user is a student (the request will otherwise appear to succeed).
+* `new_type` optional: the type of account (either `student` or `team-leader`).
+Note that only teachers can cause any update to this information, and cannot change themselves, so this value will be ignored if the authenticated user is a student or a teacher is trying to demote themselves.
+The request will appear to succeed.

 ####Response code